Blog

 Antisocial PD is perhaps the most infamous of the PDs and often describes the personality of a villain.
 As the name suggests, this PD encompasses behavior that is against society and all its social norms, such as criminal behavior.[9]
 One of the diagnostic criteria for this PD is having been diagnosed with conduct disorder by the age of 15[10] and the main characteristic of someone with antisocial PD is an utter disregard for others (that is often acted upon to the other’s detriment).

-This disorder used to be divided into psychopaths and sociopaths, but since recent years they have been grouped into one category due to significant overlap.
+This disorder used to be divided into psychopaths and sociopaths, but in recent years they have been grouped into one category due to significant overlap.

 Cluster C